 Imagine a landmass the size of the entire continent of Africa burning as a massive forest fire for an entire year.
 Such an enormous fire would release nearly 40 billion metric tons of carbon dioxide into the atmosphere—the same amount that human activity produces every year, according to the National Oceanic and Atmospheric Administration's 2015 numbers.
 The scale at which we're pumping out CO2 is alarming, and it is all serving to trap heat on the planet and fuel climate change.
 Fortunately, there are small, easy steps everyone can take to reduce their personal carbon footprint (which you can calculate here).

 Your breakfast sandwich, while delicious, isn't eco-friendly.
-Livestock consume a lot of resources and release the greenhouse gas methane into the environment every time they fart—which means animal products come at a high environmental cost.
+Livestock consume a lot of resources and release the greenhouse gas methane into the environment every time they burp and fart—which means animal products come at a high environmental cost.
 Add the toll that transporting and packaging the ingredients takes on the environment, and the average bacon, egg, and cheese sandwich comes out to about 1441 grams CO2 equivalent (a unit that measures global warming potential).
 For comparison, driving a car four miles produces about 1650 grams CO2 equivalent.
-Maybe grab some locally-grown fruit the next time you're looking for a portable morning bite.
+Maybe grab some locally grown fruit the next time you're looking for a portable morning bite.

 Grass-fed beef has been embraced by the organic food movement, leading some people to believe it's the better choice for the environment.
-But a 2017 report released by Oxford's Food Climate Research Network shows this isn't the case: Grass-fed cattle only accounts for 1 gram of protein per person, per day compared to 13 grams from all ruminants, which includes cows, sheep, and goats.
+But a 2017 report released by Oxford's Food Climate Research Network shows this isn't the case: Grass-fed cattle only accounts for 1 gram of protein, per person, per day, compared to 13 grams from all ruminants, which includes cows, sheep, and goats.
 Despite this, grass-fed cattle still contribute one-third of all the greenhouse gases produced by ruminants—and the carbon-absorbing pastures they graze in don't do much to offset that.
-That said, grain-fed, factory-farmed meat isn't much better for the environment, and it comes with a whole different set of concerns, so a better option is to cut meat from your diet where you can.
+But grain-fed, factory-farmed meat isn't much better for the environment, and it comes with a whole different set of concerns, so a better option is to cut meat from your diet where you can.

 Traveling somewhere by plane is the quickest way to expand your carbon footprint.
 Just one round-trip flight between New York and Los Angeles produces about a fifth of the emissions your car creates in a year.
 The best option for the environment is to fly less or not at all, but this is unrealistic for some people.
 An alternative is to book your seats in coach.
-Because they're allotted less space, and therefore require less fuel, passengers flying economy are linked to three times less emissions than those flying in business class.
+Because they're allotted less space, and therefore require less fuel, passengers flying economy are linked to three times fewer emissions than those flying in business class.
 Look at first class and the difference is even more dramatic: Those flyers account for nine times the carbon emissions of passengers in coach.

 Next time you have a moment alone, check the tags of the clothes you have on.
 Unless you're a mindful shopper, your wardrobe likely crossed thousands of miles before ending up in your possession.
 The resources that go into making a single garment also add up: According to a report from Dame Ellen MacArthur's foundation, the fashion industry produces 1.2 billion tons of greenhouse gas emissions a year.
 Fortunately, there's an alternative to buying clothes from major chains that doesn't involve joining a nudist colony.
 Next time you need to replenish your closet, head to a second-hand store.
 Buying gently used clothing is better for the environment, and many thrift stores donate part of the proceeds to charitable causes.